stax76/software-list/README.md

-List of software I maintain or use.
+List of software I maintain or use or are involed with.

 StaxRip
 -------